CAREamics/careamics.github.io/docs/installation.md

 ## CAREamics napari plugin
-For the napari plugin, refer to the next section.

 === "Linux and Windows"
     1. Open the terminal and type `mamba` to verify that mamba is available.